First published by The Red Forge Publishing House, 2015 and updated in 2016, 2017, 2021

 ArkiMay noted even Brenda had highlighted the last paragraph in red.
 Port Adelaide was slowly but surely surging ahead.
 Lots of new cafes and restaurants.

 A famous artist comes from the past into the future and later when one of the characters goes to the Art Institute of Chicago they find that people they know are painted into a 1900’s painting set in Paris on the banks of the Seine.

 So should she now leave it out and have a different story line?
 ‘No, leave it all in and come back later and weed out anything that seems to be duplicating other works,’ she told herself.
 A passer-by gave her a queer look.
 ‘Oh, I am talking to myself in public,’ she thought and covered her face in shame.

 What role does George play in the story?
-ArkiMay decides to cut two other characters completely out of the story.
+ArkiMay wants to cut two other characters completely out of the story.

 After rereading her work Brenda felt quite low.
 What she had written was not getting to her true thread.
 She felt that she hadn’t adequately made the point that time in the story was overlapping.
 She really felt she needed to put something more into it.

 4 (2.00) Charlotte and Theodorus Spiral Company (1320)